Basketball Philippines Jack Animam takes talents to Taiwan.

 MANILA, Philippines — Success in the first order of business.

-Team Philippines mounted a blistering 12-2 run in the first three minutes of the game against Kazakhstan, looking to dictate the tempo.
+Team Philippines mounted a blistering 12-2 run in the first three minutes against Kazakhstan, looking to dictate the tempo.

 Three quarters later, they were still enjoying that and more.
 The Filipinos went on to put themselves squarely on the driver’s seat through their defense and hustle as they enjoyed an erratic shooting by their foes en route to a 96-59 victory in Group D action of the Asian Games men’s basketball tournament at the Gelora Bung Karno Basketball Hall in Jakarta, Indonesia, Thursday afternoon.

-Stanley Pringle, a first-time member of the national quintet, scattered 18 points to lead the Filipinos in scoring.
+Stanley Pringle, a first-time member of the national quintet, scattered 18 points to score the Filipinos.

-James Yap, who last logged a national team tour of duty nine years ago, chimed in 12 more to help in the scoring effort.
+James Yap, who last logged a national team tour nine years ago, chimed in 12 more to help in the scoring effort.

 How the first all-pro 1990 Dream Team brought back Asian Games glory